SLS 3D Printer: Ultimate Guide to Industrial

 Thermoplastic Polyurethane (TPU)

-When you need soft, rubber-like properties, TPU is the answer for your SLS 3D printer.
-It’s perfect for:
+For soft, rubber-like properties, TPU is the answer for your SLS 3D printer, perfect for gaskets, seals, flexible connectors, and components requiring shock absorption.

 Filled Nylons for Enhanced Properties